radinformatics/radinformatics.github.io/_pages/imaging-datasets.md

 {% include base_path %}

-The Langlotzlab is currently working with a imaging datasets from within and outside of Stanford Medicine:
+The Langlotzlab is currently working with imaging datasets from within and outside of Stanford Medicine:

 - 1000 ICU chest radiographs
 - 831 bone tumor radiographs annotated by an expert radiologist with 18 features and the pathologic diagnosis